 The first task of the SRT practitioner is to uncover the nature of the attached entity and ask it to reveal its objective.The next step is to negotiate a resolution to the conflict that exists between the host and the attached entity.

 SRT resolutions can be effected often in a single session, but could take several in more difficult cases where the patient’s psyche has become fragmented.
-Very often there are psychological factors that enabled the entity to be attracted or created in the first place, and these factors will need to be addressed.
+Very often there are psychological, social or cultural factors that enabled the entity to be attracted or created in the first place, and these factors will need to be addressed.
 The client will also need to learn how to protect themselves from further problems.
 Dealing with spirit attachments involves three sections: (1) the release, often referred to as the clearing or the initial scan, (2) dealing with the cause, which is an integral part of the total procedure and (3) on-going protection in after-care.
 A more detailed description of the treatment protocol can be found here:

 Consultations with clients or patients in most psychiatric or other therapeutic situations are usually conducted in a face to face interview when the normal waking cognitive abilities of both therapist and client are engaged in mutual dialogue.
 Apart from the initial consultation where base-line data is collected, SRT sessions are very rarely conducted in this way, but may comprise of one or many of the methods listed in the attached document:Methods of Consultation

 Sessions with clients may progress through all of the above methods of consultation, and because of the dynamic nature of spirit communication, there is no way of predicting the nature of the communication or the course of action that results.

 In the first instance, the objective of the SRT therapist is to reassure the client and those entities that are attached that he / she is working towards finding a resolution to the distress of all involved.